 Be responsible for running a minimum of two closed BIPoC 2STLGBQIA+ events each academic term.

-Be responsible for running a minimum of one closed event for disabled 2STLGBQIA+ folks per semester.
+Be responsible for running a minimum of one closed event for disabled 2STLGBQIA+ people per semester.

-Ensure accessibility is prioritized in the planning of all events; provide information on accessibility and outline potential barriers; provide information on how to request individualized accommodations.
+Ensure accessibility is prioritized in the planning of all events; provide information on accessibility and outline potential barriers;

-Perform duties outlined in the PCC Events Coordinator job description;
+Provide information on how to request individualized accommodations;

-Be selected by the PCC Coordinator through an application and interview process.
+Perform duties outlined in the PCC Events Coordinator job description.

-The Research and Resources Coordinator, who shall:
+The Research & Resources Coordinator, who shall:

 Be responsible for researching and bringing awareness of 2STLGBQIA+ related issues to the PCC executive;

-Be responsible for building and curating the PCC resource library which is intersectional and amplifies the voices of 2STLGBQIA+ BIPoC and disabled folks;
+Be responsible for building and curating the PCC resource library which is intersectional and amplifies the voices of 2STLGBQIA+ BIPoC and disabledpeople;

 Work closely with the Volunteer and Training Coordinator;